UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

                 "I may": ["I"],
                 }

-But strings are not the only type that you can use as keys in a dict; you can use any *immutable* type.
+Tuple: But strings are not the only type that you can use as keys in a dict; you can use any *immutable* type.
 Recall that tuples are immutable (they can't be changed once they have been created).
 Since each pair of words is, well, a pair, it makes sense to store each pair in a tuple, keeping the individual words separate:

 .. code-block:: python